parthsampat1/AmazonClone/README.md

 # AmazonClone
-This project is a static frontend replica of Amazon’s homepage, crafted using only HTML and CSS.
-It focuses on replicating the visual layout and design elements of Amazon’s interface, without incorporating responsiveness or interactivity.
+AmazonClone is a static frontend replica of Amazon’s homepage, built exclusively with HTML and CSS.
+The project emphasizes visual accuracy by recreating Amazon’s layout and design elements, while intentionally omitting responsiveness and dynamic functionality to focus on foundational frontend skills.